Dating Someone With Depression: 23 Tips From a Therapist

 Author Lisa Batten

 Depression is one of the most common forms of mental illness.
-According to a Columbia University study, over 20% of people in the United States have experienced at least one episode of major depressive disorder in their lifetime.[1]
-With symptoms including sadness, apathy, low energy, and reduced libido, it’s no wonder that depression can take a serious toll on relationships.
+According to a National Survey on Drug Use and Health, over 8.3% of people in the United States have experienced at least one episode of major depressive disorder in the past year (2021 NSDUH Annual National Report, n.d.).
+Depression affects individuals in a variety of ways, including symptoms such as sadness, apathy, low energy, and reduced libido, which can take a serious toll on relationships.

 dating someone with depression